-The Athens Water Supply & Sewerage Co is the largest water company in Greece, serving water to 4.4 million people and wastewater services to 3.5 million of them.
+The Athens Water Supply & Sewerage Co is the largest water company in Greece, serving water to 4.3 million people and wastewater services to 3.5 million.
 The company predominantly serves the greater metropolitan area of Athens but has an 'extrovert strategy' to grow internationally.
 The Greek government owns a controlling share of the business.

 Thessaloniki Water Supply & Sewage (EYAPS)

 Thessaloniki Water Supply & Sewage supplies water and sewerage services to more than 1.2 million people in Thessaloniki, Greece.
 It is involved in the construction, operation and maintenance of the area’s water systems and is responsible for the desalination, pumping, treatment, storage, transport, distribution and management of all types of water and waste.
 Just like the Athens Water Supply & Sewerage Co, it has the backing of the Greek government, which owns a majority share.
 Suez also has a 5.5% interest.

 Kurita Water Industries is a Japanese company that manufactures the chemicals needed to treat water.
 Kurita builds, operates and maintains water treatment plants.
 It also sells related products to businesses and the general public.
-While Japan is its main market, where it serves around 20,000 companies, it does generate 37% of its revenue overseas.
+While Japan is its main market, where it serves around 20,000 companies, it generates 37% of its revenue overseas.
 It also earns over 80% of sales through services, which is a much higher margin business than other companies on this list.

 Beijing Enterprises Water Group (0371)